Deer Park, Texas: Public schools

-Most Deer Park pupils attend schools in Deer Park Independent School District.
-Some attend school in the La Porte Independent School District.
+Most Deer Park pupils attend schools in Deer Park Independent School District (DPISD).
+A small number of students who live in Deer Park near the cross streets of Spencer and Luella attend school in the La Porte Independent School District (LPISD).

-Deer Park High School serves the DPISD portion.
+DPISD has one high school — Deer Park High School — that occupies two campuses; the North Campus houses 9th grade students, while the South Campus serves grades 10 to 12.

-La Porte High School serves the LPISD portion.
-Deer Park has 4 junior high schools, Deer Park Junior High, Bonnette Junior High, Fairmont Junior High and Deepwater Junior High.
-There are 7 elementary schools that serve the area as well.
-Deer Park ISD has an open enrollment program that allows students that do not reside within the boundaries of DPISD to attend DPISD Schools.
+Deer Park has four junior high schools — Deer Park Junior High, Bonnette Junior High, Deepwater Junior High, and Fairmont Junior High.
+Seven elementary schools serve the area as well.
+Deer Park ISD has an open enrollment program that allows students who do not reside within the boundaries of DPISD to attend DPISD Schools.
 LPISD has two elementary schools in Deer Park: College Park Elementary and Heritage Elementary.
 The 10,000-capacity Clyde Abshier Stadium is the home of the Deer Park Deer.